Kinto/kinto/docs/tutorials/authentication-github.rst

     $ http http://localhost:8888/v1/ "Authorization:github+Bearer foobartoken"

-Validate token while obtaining user id from Github
+Validate token while obtaining user id from GitHub
 ''''''''''''''''''''''''''''''''''''''''''''''''''

-We will simply make a call to the Github user API and try to obtain the ``login`` attribute (i.e. user name).
+We will simply make a call to the GitHub user API and try to obtain the ``login`` attribute (i.e. user name).

 .. code-block:: python
     :emphasize-lines: 1,3,8,33-42